SheetMind: An End-to-End LLM-Powered Multi-Agent Framework for Spreadsheet Automation: Abstract

 \section{Abstract}

 We present \textit{SheetMind}, a modular multi-agent framework powered by large language models (LLMs) for spreadsheet automation via natural language instructions.
-The system comprises three specialized agents: a \textit{Manager Agent} that decomposes complex user instructions into subtasks; an \textit{Action Agent} that translates these into structured commands using a Backus–Naur Form (BNF) grammar; and a \textit{Reflection Agent} that validates alignment between generated actions and the user’s original intent.
-Integrated into Google Sheets via a Workspace extension, SheetMind supports real-time interaction without requiring scripting or formula knowledge.
-Experiments on benchmark datasets demonstrate an 80\% success rate on single-step tasks and approximately 70\% on multi-step instructions, outperforming ablated and baseline variants.
-Our results highlight the effectiveness of multi-agent decomposition and grammar-based execution for bridging natural language and spreadsheet functionalities.
-The project code is available at \url{https://github.com/colonel-aureliano/Excel-Agent}.
+In this paper, we introduce a hierarchical agentic system consisting of three specialized agents: \textit{Manager Agent} that decomposes complex user instructions into subtasks; an \textit{Action Agent} that translates these into structured commands using a Backus–Naur Form (BNF) grammar; and a \textit{Reflection Agent} that validates alignment between generated actions and the user’s original intent.
+We evaluate SheetMind on the 221-task SheetCopilot Benchmark with GPT-3.5-Turbo.
+SheetMind achieved 100\% execution success and 54.8\% functional correctness, exceeding SheetCopilot (44.3\%) while maintaining perfect execution reliability.
+We also conduct ablation study on a separately curated dataset to confirm that the full three-agent configuration consistently outperforms all partial variants.
+Lastly, we integrate our system into Google Sheets via a Workspace extension.